JuaniV2002/weather_logger/README.md

 ./weatherStation
 ```

 At startup, the app begins with an empty in-memory dataset.
 Use the menu option “Load data from CSV file (9)” to load from a CSV (default sample provided as `weather.csv`).
-Dates must be entered as DD/MM/YYYY.
-On exit, you’ll be asked if you want to save changes back to the CSV file (using the most recently loaded filename).

 Sample data:
 - A ready-to-use sample CSV `weather.csv` with 10 records is included so you can try listing, searching, and reporting immediately.